BALEHOK/learn/docs/index.md

 ```

 Cool!
 The context is there.
 Although we need to seed our database with the default data.
-And here .Тet dependency resolver nicely comes into play.
-In the same `Startup.cs` add another parameter to `Configure` method and seed the data:
+And here the .Net dependency resolver nicely comes into play.
+In the same `Startup.cs` add another parameter to `Configure` method and call our data seeder:
 ```c#
     public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory, DataContext dbContext)
     {